-During Fiscal 2016, the Company also performed quantitative analyses of its manufacturing reporting unit and determined the carrying value of the manufacturing reporting unit exceeded its fair value, which resulted in the write-off of the corresponding goodwill of \$32.6 million and the customer relationship intangible asset of \$6.6 million.
-Refer to Note 5.
+During Fiscal 2016, the Company performed quantitative analyses of its manufacturing reporting unit and determined the carrying value of the manufacturing reporting unit exceeded its fair value, which resulted in the write-off of the corresponding goodwill of \$32.6 million and the customer relationship intangible asset of \$6.6 million.
+Refer to Note 4.
 Goodwill and Intangible Assets for additional information.

-There have been no impairment charges related to goodwill or other intangibles during Fiscal 2015 and Fiscal 2014.
+There have been no impairment charges related to goodwill or other intangibles during Fiscal 2015, or in prior years.